carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

 #### Exporting entities from an API file

-Entities in the API file are part of the library's API by default.
+Entities in the API file are part of the library's public API by default.
 They may be marked as `private` to indicate they should only be visible to other parts of the library.

 ```carbon
 package Geometry library "Shapes" api;